Braid to Scarf Competition

 All types of woven fabric are accepted.
 There is no restriction on warp or weft yarn size.
 Anything goes, be creative!
 That being said, judges will take into consideration the pattern, yarn, and overall aesthetic result.

-Teams that wish to compete must register online using this link: Team Application.
-Remember, only three teams will be accepted.
+Teams that wish to compete must register online using this link: Team Application

 Teams will be judged based on the following point-based criteria.
 The teams will be placed upon completion of the competition according to the overall accumulation of points (including and bonuses or deductions):